Piano Concerto No. 4 (Rachmaninoff): Manuscript version

 In 2000 the Rachmaninoff Estate authorized Boosey & Hawkes, with the expert assistance of Robert Threlfall and Leslie Howard, to publish the uncut 1926 manuscript version of the Fourth Concerto.
 Ondine Records recorded the work with pianist Alexander Ghindin and the Helsinki Philharmonic under Vladimir Ashkenazy.
 The publication of the uncut manuscript drew considerable interest because of Rachmaninoff's alterations of the Second Symphony and Second Piano Sonata in the 1930s.
 Rachmaninoff's changes in those works included large cuts, a number of minor textual rewritings, and a few newly composed segments to attempt cementing a fragmented structure.
 Access to the manuscript of the Fourth Piano Concerto could therefore show what the composer may have initially had in mind, structurally speaking, and what he might have obfuscated in the process of revision.

 In an interview with Elger Niels, Ashkenazy called the manuscript version much closer to the Third Piano Concerto than to its subsequent revisions.
 After studying all three versions, conducting two and playing one, Ashkenazy concluded that, in principle, he preferred the manuscript edition.
 His main reason for this was that the Finale worked much better in the manuscript version, since the second subject is repeated.
 Even so, he does not consider the movement an unqualified success:

-The manuscript version reveals a more violent set of musical contrasts.
-Especially in the Finale, these juxtapositions result in some strident episodes absent from either of the revisions.
+Russian pianist Yevgeny Sudbin, in the liner notes for his recording of the 1926 version, goes further, wishing Rachmaninoff had "stuck to his guns" and not revised the concerto, "as the original versions [of his works] are usually superior, in terms of both form and emotional impact" The manuscript version reveals more pungent harmonies and a more violent set of musical contrasts.
+Especially in the Finale, these juxtapositions result in some strident episodes absent from either of the revisions, making the movement, in Sudbin's words, "too truncated."
 Because of Rachmaninoff's removal of these contrasts, writer Elger Niels called the manuscript version a missed culmination in Rachmaninoff's development.
 Instead, Rachmaninoff started writing in clearer musical forms, like those in the Third Symphony and Symphonic Dances.

 Also, in the Finale, the appearance of the Dies Irae is not a cause of fright or dread.
 Instead it prominently heads the second subject, which in both musical gesture and Dies Irae-related content greatly resembles the triumphant second subject from the Finale of Rachmaninoff's Second Symphony.
 While this similarity may not have been intended, a reference to the coda from The Bells at the end of the Finale's exposition may be more deliberate.
 None of these instances were left in the composer's 1941 edition.